zack-kern/dog-vs-cat-api-app/README.md

 # api-hackathon

-A hackathon project utilizing the data from two public APIs to create a dog vs cat app.
+A hackathon project utilizing the data from two public APIs to create a dog vs cat app that finally determines your fuzzy friend of choice.

 # Technologies Used

 - HTML5
 - CSS3
+- Bootstrap
 - JavaScript
+- Ajax
+- jQuery
+- Figma
+- Meister Task
+- The Dog API [no API Key required 10/20]
+- The Cat API [no API Key required 10/20]

 # Live Demo